deLaatLab/PLIER/README.md

    4. Storing the alignments in an HDF5 container: './02_make_dataset.py'
    5. Calculating the enrichment scores: `./04_compute_enrichment_scores.py`

+## Example datasets:
+The meta-data required to run this example is stored in `./vp_info.tsv` file within the repository.

 ## Contact & Questions
 For any inquiry please contact Amin Allahyar at a{DOT}allahyar{AT}hubrecht{DOT}eu.